OHDSI/TheBookOfOhdsi/NetworkResearch.md

 In addition to clinical coding variation, you have to anticipate technical variations as well.
 Your study code will no longer be running in a single technical environment.
 Each OHDSI Network site makes its own independent choice of database layer.
 Luckily, the OHDSI Community has solutions such as ATLAS, [DatabaseConnector](https://ohdsi.github.io/DatabaseConnector/), and [SqlRender](https://ohdsi.github.io/SqlRender/) to help you generalize your study package for CDM compliance across different database dialects.
 OHDSI investigators are encouraged to solicit help from other network study sites to test and validate the study package can be executed in different environments.
 When coding errors come up, OHDSI Researchers can utilize the [OHDSI Forums](http://forums.ohdsi.org) to discuss and debug packages.

-### Logistical Considerations for an OHDSI Network Study
+### Logistical considerations for an OHDSI Network Study

 OHDSI Network Studies require coordination between the lead investigator with participating network sites.
 Each site must perform its own due diligence to ensure the study protocol is approved and authorized to be executed on the local CDM.
 Data analysts may need to enlist assistance from the local IT team to enable appropriate permissions to run the study.